CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 cargo run
 ```

 That should work fine and greet you with "Hello, world!"
 We can exit the container now with the command

 ```bash
 exit
 ```

-When we exited the container we returned to `WSL2 terminal`.
+When we exited the container we returned to the `host terminal` of the Debian host.
 The container still exists and is still running.
 Check with `podman ps -a`.
 To interact with it again, repeat the previous command `podman exec -it rust_dev_cargo_cnt bash`.
 This container does not work with VSCode and we will not need it any more.
 If you use another editor, you can use this image/container as base for your image/container for your editor.

 Remove the container with: